JamzyWang/awesome-redis/README.md

 ---

 ## Redis Client

+### Commandline Tool

+* [iredis](https://github.com/laixintao/iredis) - Interactive Redis: A Terminal Client for Redis with AutoCompletion and Syntax Highlighting.

 ### C
 * [hiredis](https://github.com/redis/hiredis) - This is the official C client.
 Support for the whole command set, pipelining, event driven programming.